 In Ontario, the minimum age to buy, use, possess and grow recreational cannabis is 19, which is the same minimum age for the sale of alcohol and tobacco.
-Adults 19 and over will be able to purchase cannabis online through the Ontario Cannabis Store and/or inperson through private retail stores beginning April 1, 2019.
+Adults 19 and over are able to purchase cannabis online through the Ontario Cannabis Store and/or in-person through private retail stores as of April 1, 2019.
 Adults 19 and over can purchase up to 30 grams of dried recreational cannabis for personal use at one time.
 Further, adults 19 and over will be able to grow up to four plants per residence (not per person).